 Building on Our Successes

-As Richmond grows, it is important that we understand what has made this city such a success – and build on that.
+As Richmond grows, it is important that we understand and build on our strong, award-winning success.
 My vision for Richmond includes the following key areas:

 Quality of Life